mikaelho/python-human-regex/README.md

 ### Look before you leap

-I wanted to understand what is available, but a plain web search was not very successful, partly because any related search came up with 10 regexp tutorials for every relevant hit.
-Neither were the awesome lists I browsed very helpful - I expected to find a whole section dedicated to these regexp helpers, but found very few listed overall.
+I wanted to understand what is available, but a plain web search was not very successful, partly because any related search came up with ~10 regexp tutorials for every relevant hit.
+Neither was awesome list browsing very helpful - I expected to find a whole section dedicated to these regexp helpers, but found very few listed overall.

-A consequent search through PyPI and Github resulted in the list here.
-Several packages were left out, either because they had no documentation or the last commits were more than 3 years old.
+A consequent search through PyPI and Github resulted in the list below.
+The list does not cover all packages found on PyPI - several packages were left out, either because they were too raw (no documentation) or likely dead (last activity more than 3 years ago).

 The list could be useful to you if you are:
 - *Looking for a tool*: Check the list to get a quick idea of the "look and feel" of each package.